FedCampus/FedKit_demo_paper/draft1/outline.md

             - Researchers would want to update the model after the app is deployed
         - How it is done: FL workflow with a preparation stage
             - (Figure of structure with workflow, numbered)
+            - Continuous Model Deployment
                 - Model request
+            - Parallel FL Session Support
                 - FL Server setup
+            - Flexible FL Training
+                - Model checkpointing & resumption
-            - Training
+                - Training Telemetry
 - Use Case: FedCampus
     - Describe the app
     - How the app is deployed